New American Cyclopædia: Contributors

-Annual yearbook
+Publication history

+The collection was published in 16 volumes between 1858 and 1863.
+It was revised and republished as the American Cyclopædia in 1873.

 An associated yearbook, Appletons' Annual cyclopaedia and register of important events of the year, was published from 1861 to 1875 and on to 1902.

-Publication history

 The cyclopaedia was revived under the title American Cyclopædia in 1873–6.
 A final edition was issued in 1883–4, which added supplements to each volume of the 1873 edition.
 Two analytical indexes were published separately in 1878 and 1884.